-23 pieces of jewelry that are absolutely worth the splurge, according to experts | CNN Underscored
+22 pieces of jewelry that are absolutely worth the splurge, according to experts | CNN Underscored

 Mejuri Long Gold Chain ($210; mejuri.com)

-“Most of my everyday jewelry comes from Mejuri, who make really simple yet beautiful pieces at an accessible price point,” says Grasso.
+“Most of my everyday jewelry comes from Mejuri, who make really simple yet beautiful pieces at an accessible price point,” says editor and influencer Christina Grasso.
 “I especially love their gold chains, which I wear and layer almost every day.”

 Sophie Bille Brahe Earrings ($975; farfetch.com)